Guy Shepherd to Head ATF

 If only we could separate nicotine from its delivery system—tobacco, which brings great pleasure—would it be a great boon to humanity?
 Spoiler alert: we can.
 But these innovators ironically are under sustained regulatory attack instead of being celebrated.
 They deserve a better defense, and their products broader use.

-Then there are firearms: as American as apple pie, alcohol and tobacco.
+Then there are firearms: they’re as American as apple pie, alcohol and tobacco.
 United States citizens took out of government’s hands certain enumerated rights a government by, for and of the people are barred from abrogating, unlike those in other countries.
 The Second Amendment and its Right to Bear Arms is the backstop on this right and shows the Declaration of Independence’s Right of Revolution was not moral posturing.
 The idea was simple and self-evident: the solution to tyrannical government is to dilute it—i.e., Checks & Balances—through an armed citizenry.
 Arguments for hunting and sport are secondary to the Second Amendment.

 We the people got the message: there are now more privately owned guns in the country than people—roughly 330 million people, almost 400 million guns and enough bullets to load them all a couple of thousand times.
 Guy Shepherd does not own a gun, but my wife owns a couple.
 Guy is happy to rest comfortably under the blanket of freedom she and my law-abiding neighbors provide.